Memorable Manitobans: Daniel McLean (1868-1950)

 He organised and raised the 106th Regiment of the Winnipeg Light Infantry in 1912 and, on the outbreak of the First World War, took the first troops out of Winnipeg to Valcartier Camp in Quebec in August 1914.
 He raised and trained the 61st Battalion of the Canadian Expeditionary Force, and he raised, trained and commanded the 101st Battalion, with whom he went overseas in June 1916.
 He returned to Canada in March 1918 and served on Headquarters Staff of the Military Division No. 10 from June 1918 to March 1919, at which time he left the army and returne to his business.
 In 1919, reorganised the Winnipeg Light Infantry (10th Battalion) and commanded it until June 1921, at which time he resigned and became a reserve officer.

 Active in municipal affairs, McLean served twice on the Winnipeg city council, from 1907 to 1910, and from 1921 to 1927 during which time he served as Chairman of the Public Improvements Committee.
 He also served on the Winnipeg Board of Control from 1913 to 1914.
 He resigned his council seat in 1927 to run for Mayor of Winnipeg, a position that he held from 1928 to 1929.
 He served again on council from 1931 to 1933 and from 1935 until his retirement in 1942.
-McLean was elected to the Manitoba Legislature for the Winnipeg North constituency, serving from 1914 to 1915.
+McLean was elected to the Manitoba Legislature for the Winnipeg North constituency in 1914, serving a single term.
+He was defeated in his candidacy for Winnipeg in the 1922 provincial general election.

 Birth and marriage registrations, Manitoba Vital Statistics.